• [email protected]

 Protected land includes schoolhouse sites

 Last year, ACRES shared the difficult decision to retire trail systems at about 20 properties that don’t meet our new standards by the end of 2024.
-Although daily public access to these properties will end, ACRES will continue to dedicate the same level of stewardship to these areas.
-As we retire trail systems at these ...
+Although daily public access ...

 • 03/29/2021